 - Beautycounter Shampoo & Conditioner.
 I use a tiny amount (dime sized for shampoo, nickel sized for conditioner) so my hair isn’t weighed down with too much product.

-Then I blow dry my hair and curl it.
-After I curl and let the curls curl for a few minutes, I apply the following.
+After applying the root spray and straightening cream, I blow dry my hair and curl it.
+Then, I apply the following.

-- kerastase volume in powder spray – applied at roots and then use fingers to massage into hair to help lift at the roots
+- Kerastase volume in powder spray – I spray this at the roots and then use fingers to massage into hair to help lift at the roots

-- Davines “This is a Dry Texturizer” – adds a little bit of hold and separation to the curls
+- Davines “This is a Dry Texturizer” – this adds a little bit of hold and separation to the curls.
+It also smooths the ends.
+If I’m out of the Dry Texturizer spray, I use Primally Pure Dry Shampoo.

 - Alligator clips.
 I’ve since ordered these since filming to help pin up my hair as I do the layers and they’re great.
-I don’t always use these.
+I don’t need these as much when my hair is shorter but when it’s long, clipping it up is super helpful!

 A few pointers when curling your hair